The Adventures of a Black Girl in Search of God: Act II

 Refusing to let Lotsa Soap's plan to reclaim their history via over and covert resistance, Abendigo plans a heist to get back Juma Moore's jacket and a march for the name change back to Negro Creek Road all on the same day.
 However, extra care is taken to make sure Rainey does not find out, for she is very opposed to their idea of liberation.
 Between Abendigo's brief recovery and the museum heist, the town's church is vandalized with racial slurs.
 This lights the fire under the Lotsa Soap Cleaning Company, as they recruit Michael to their ranks.

 While Rainey grapples with the grief of her lost daughter, and the forthcoming death of her father, she plunges into Negro Creek, a place thought to contain the souls of her ancestors.
 Here she confesses to Michael that her problem is not that she does not believe in God, but that she does and is torn apart by questioning how this sorrow could come upon her.
 Michael, the pastor, in turn tells Rainey that he is a fraud, a preacher who does not believe the words he says.
 As they bathe in the creek, they find their connection to the Earth, those ancestors before them, and receive a sort of healing.

 However, Lotsa's show must go on.
 As they proceed with their covert mission into the museum, Rainey joins Lotsa Soap and they successfully retrieve the Coloured Corps militia jacket belonging to Juma Moore.
 They also receive the news that Negro Creek Road's name is to be restored, and they end the journey relaxing by the shores of Negro Creek, where Abendigo passes away.

-The Losta Soap members along with Michael and Rainey prepare his body and lay him to rest in his desired spot: a cemetery plot facing the creek.
+The Lotsa Soap members along with Michael and Rainey prepare his body and lay him to rest in his desired spot: a cemetery plot facing the creek.
 The story ends with the creation of a mausoleum showcasing the 357 liberated ephemera upon his grave.
 Rainey and Michael rekindle their love as they are bathed in the creek one more time.